-Digital Photography is a way of visually recording, documenting and presenting both the ordinary and extraordinary.
-It is explored as an art, but also as a practice in many different forms.
+The Digital Photography A-Level is a way of visually recording, documenting and presenting both the ordinary and extraordinary.
 It is often considered an art form, an aspect of self-expressionism, a journalistic process or even an aspect of visual culture.
 This is a practical subject, combined with in-depth photographic theory and art history.

-Many of our students progress onto university to study degrees within a variety of fields, including Photography, Art & Design, Fine Art, Illustration, Animation, Film, Journalism, Advertising, Graphics, Cinematography, Fashion, Marketing and Visual Communication.
-You will be given advice regarding valuable work experience, which is often an attractive attribute to university admissions and employers.
+Many of our students progress onto university to study degrees within a variety of fields including; Photography, Art & Design, Fine Art, Illustration, Animation, Film, Journalism, Advertising, Graphics, Branding, Cinematography, Fashion, Marketing, Visual Communication and Architecture.
+Equally, students move onto apprenticeships or employment in the creative industry.

-At least two 5s and three 4s at GCSE, including at least a 6 in GCSE Art or Photography.
-If you have not taken GCSE Art, we will send out a mini portfolio task for you to complete after you have finished all of your GCSEs in June.
+At least five 5s at GCSE, including at least a 5 in any GCSE Art subject, as listed below.
+If you have not taken GCSE Art, we will send out a mini-portfolio task for you to complete after you have finished all of your GCSEs in June.

 For entry onto Digital Photography we accept a Grade 5 in the following subjects:

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.